 Transgender Day of Remembrance

 Every year we help lead the Transgender Day of Remembrance Candlelight Memorial for Bournemouth, Christchurch, and Poole.
+It is a community memorial service to remember and honour those who have lost their lives during the past year as a result of anti-transgender violence and discrimination.

 Our event is an open event and anyone who wishes to remember and honour our lost siblings is welcome to join with us.